efreneau/Machine-Learning-On-Seismic-Streamer-Data/README.md

 **/Lists/:** Contains a list of all of the csv files and the list of files I determined to be bad from the crew's logs.

-**/Matlab/:** Matlab code usually having to do with figure generation.
+**/Analysis/:** Matlab code usually having to do with further processing and figure generation.

-**/Matlab/CSV/:** All code dealing with preprocessing and creating CSVs.
+**/Preprocessing/:** All code dealing with preprocessing and creating CSVs.
 This code relies on parallelization to save time.
 CSV1 contains RMS, SEL and T90 results.
 CSV2 contains MLMs.

-**/P190/:** Processed navigation files in .mat format.
+**/Navigation_P190/:** Processed navigation files in .mat format.

-**/Relevent Papers/:** Reference.
+**/Relevant Papers/:** Reference.

 **/old/:** Old code kept in case the need arises.